-An air-tight customer retention strategy is just the secret sauce you need to increase your business profits.
-But trying to increase customer loyalty without first understanding the reasons behind why customers leave businesses is like trying to eat your tomato soup with chopsticks.
+An air-tight customer retention strategy is the secret sauce you need to increase your customer base.
+But trying to increase customer loyalty without first understanding the reasons behind why customers leave small businesses is like trying to eat your tomato soup with chopsticks.
 You may be getting a little taste, but chances are that you’re not really catching any of the good stuff.

 How do you do that?
 Well, let’s look at the top three reasons that customers leave businesses.